A table offers the following features:

 - Drag and drop a text area onto a screen in your app.

 - Click on the text area and click “enter” on your keyboard two or three times to make the text area larger.

 - In the toolbar above the app screen, click on the table icon.

 - Scroll over “Insert table” and drag the cursor to choose the number of columns and rows your table will need.
 Once you have highlighted the number of columns and rows, click to add the table to your screen.

-- By default, the table border colour is transparent.
+- By default, the table border color is transparent.
 To set the borders for your table, go to the Theme Appearance settings.
-You can find the appearance by clicking on the paint brush icon on the right.
+You can find the appearance by clicking on the paintbrush icon on the right.